General information about OIT Cluster facilities

 The cluster computers are intended for general use.
-Therefore, you may install software on them as long as it does not interfere with the proper functioning of the computer for others.
+Therefore, you may install software on them as long as it does not require administrator credentials to install and it does not interfere with the proper functioning of the computer for others.
 Security measures are in place on cluster computers to make sure that users cannot modify important system files and directories.
 Because of this, some software setup programs may not work.
 In some cases, installing the software to your network drive (Central File Server) may alleviate these problems.

 As noted in the Guidelines for computer use, you may not reserve a cluster computer for only your use, so there is no way to guarantee that the computer on which you install a program will be available to you.
 Also note that it may be illegal for you to install your software on more than one computer.
 The licensing agreement for your software will provide more information.

 Computers in the clusters are re-imaged to their original, 'clean' state periodically.
 When this happens, any personal data left on a cluster machine will be lost and is not restorable or retrievable.
 To avoid this, we suggest either storing your files on your network drive or on removable media such as CD-ROM or USB memory devices.
 For more information on protecting your intellectual property, go to www.princeton.edu/files.

 To request new software (or more recent versions of applications) in OIT clusters, conotact OIT Student Computing Services at email@example.com.

 Alarms in Clusters should be reported first to Public Safety by calling 258-1000 so that the alarm can be reset.
 If the alarm is a result of someone unplugging or disconnecting a device, please have the individual reconnect the device or plug it back in.

 If Public Safety cannot reset the alarm, please contact the OIT Help Desk at 8-4357 (8-HELP) to report the problem and ask for a technician to be dispatched.

 How can departments use cluster software on their departmental clusters?